FAQ & The Story

 Why Worms?

-During the pandemic I have started to become interested in growing my own food.
+During the pandemic I started to become interested in growing my own food.
 I saw how fragile our entire system is.
 I wanted to start growing my own food for sustainability and security for my family.
 Any chef will tell you that the best produce is the stuff that is in season and comes from the closest sources.
 All the rage on the food scene these days are foraged plants and "weeds."
-I think partly because chefs want new ingredients to challenge themselves and their diners, but I also think they know that finding those wild ramps, or mushrooms, or berries have not been treated with any chemicals.
+I think partly because chefs want new ingredients to challenge themselves and their diners, but I also think they know that finding those wild ramps, mushrooms, or berries means they haven't been treated with any chemicals.
 It is food that is grown how mother nature intended without any extra fertilizers, and as fresh as it can be.

 As I started to learn more about gardening I learned more about how important it was to "close the loop."
 As we harvest food from the garden we are also taking the nutrients that the plant used to make those vegetables and fruit.
 Any scraps from the kitchen should be sent back to the garden via compost.
 Worms allow me to compost my food scraps even through winter.

 Growing worms is easy enough when you have 1 bin.
 When you start to juggle several thousand worms at once it can be a real struggle.
 I like to look at growing worms as a hobby: a challenge.
 Learning new things is also why I like doing it.
-Growing the size of the worms is not something that I think is easy or comfortable, but getting myself out there and starting something new can be exciting and educational.
+Growing the size of the worm operation is not something that I think is easy or comfortable, but getting myself out there and starting something new can be exciting and educational.

-Why do Castings Show as only a 1-0-0?
+Why do castings show as only a 1-0-0?

 The numbers you're referring to, such as 1-0-0, are typically seen in fertilizer labels and represent the N-P-K ratio, which stands for Nitrogen (N), Phosphorus (P), and Potassium (K).
 These numbers indicate the percentage by weight of each nutrient present in the fertilizer.

-Worm castings, being a natural soil amendment, generally have a lower N-P-K ratio compared to synthetic fertilizers because their primary value lies in their organic matter content, beneficial microorganisms, and trace minerals rather than their nutrient content.
+Worm castings, being a natural soil amendment, generally have a lower N-P-K ratio compared to synthetic fertilizers because their primary value lies in their organic matter content, beneficial microorganisms, and trace minerals rather than their raw nutrient content.

 The N-P-K ratio of worm castings may vary depending on factors such as the type of organic matter fed to the worms and the duration of the vermicomposting process.
 While worm castings do contain nitrogen, phosphorus, and potassium, they are typically present in relatively low concentrations compared to synthetic fertilizers.
 As a result, the N-P-K ratio of worm castings is often very low, such as 1-0-0 or even lower.